elango5292/Bitquantile-py/README.md

-!This project is dedicated to unveiling the formidable prowess of Bitcoin and the intricate artistry of cryptography, demonstrating their resounding impact in the digital realm.
+This project is dedicated to unveiling the formidable prowess of Bitcoin and the intricate artistry of cryptography, demonstrating their resounding impact in the digital realm.

 # Bitquantile-p